turingschool/front-end-curriculum/projects/jet-fuel.md

 ### Titles

-Having just a big table of URLs (shortened and unshortened) is going to get unweidly fast.
+Having just a big table of URLs (shortened and unshortened) is going to get unwieldy fast.

 Create a background task that fetches the title of the webpage and saves it to the model.